andrewdavidmackenzie/pigg/BUILDING.md

 # Building Piggui and Piglet from source

+## Pre requisites
+- You'll need git to clone the repo (I chose `brew install git` so that needs `homebrew` first...).
+On a Mac, that will also install Xcode command line tools for you.
+- a rust toolchain, recommended to install with [rust](https://rustup.rs/)
+- `cross` for cross compiling to armv7 and aarch64 (install with `cargo install cross`)
+- `make` but you will probably have that installed already

+## General
 NOTE: For details on building `porky` the embedded binary for Pi Pico W devices, see [porky/BUILDING.md](porky/BUILDING.md)